vercel/next.js/readme.md

 :information_source: _To use more sophisticated CSS-in-JS solutions, you typically have to implement style flushing for server-side rendering.
 We enable this by allowing you to define a [custom `<Document>`](#custom-document) that wraps each page._

-### Static file serving (e.g.: images)
+### Serving Static Files (e.g.: images)

-Create a folder called `static` in your project root directory.
-From your code you can then reference those files with `/static/` URLs:
+Create a folder called `static` in your project's root directory.
+This is where all your static files will live.
+In your code you may reference these files at the `/static/:filename` route.

 ```jsx
 export default () => (